 Your targets should be realistic enough to be measured.
 Think about how you will track them.
 Changes in the project are inevitable and can make a significant impact on the project.
 Therefore the project baseline is crucial for project success.
 Create a baseline for performance measurement (a combination of scope, time, and cost baseline) with realistic targets, which will represent a standard to manage your project's performance.
 The project baseline will improve future project plans and estimates.

 3. Establish efficient communication

-Hold a kick-off meeting with your team to discuss the tasks and the best ways of getting them done.
+Hold a kick-off meeting with your team to discuss the project budgeting in detail, project tasks, and the best ways of getting them done.
 If you work in a distributed team, make sure you have the right tool for internal communication.
 Efficient team collaboration is the driving force to project success.
 Another way to improve team communication is to establish regular checkpoints.
-Set daily or weekly meetings to see where each member is and which difficulties he/she might be facing.
+Set daily or weekly meetings to see where each team member is and which difficulties he/she might be facing.
 If you're managing several teams, conduct one-to-one meetings with each team's lead.
-And of course communicate all the project changes to your team.
+And of course, communicate all the project changes to your team.
 Make sure that you all are on the same page with your project vision.

 4. Assess all the risks

 List all the possible risks that may appear.
 What happens if tasks won't meet expected deadlines?
 What will you do if costs end up being much higher than you initially budgeted?
 First, think of how the identified risks can be mitigated.
 Then spend some time with your team to identify the actions to be taken for every possible negative outcome.
 Remember that you always should have a plan B if anything unexpected happens.